BoxThatBeat/assistant/assistant/README.md

 ![](./doc/ready.png)

-Readying your plan WILL delete all the current announcements.
-Because all your announcements should be in your template file.

 At the time of writing this documentation I am not setting up any classes so I can't take a picture of the final output.
 But the website walks you through what it has done and what has failed (if anything).